People of the Promised Land, Part I

 God calls His people to be distinct from the ways and means of the world.
 God would show His people His desire for holiness for their good and His glory.

 Sin is infectious, and God's people are not immune to rebellion as they turn to their own ways.
 Yet God remains faithful to His own.
-And through mercy and admonishment, He shepherds His people into a deeper relationship with Him.
+He shepherds His people into a deeper relationship with Him through loving admonishment and mercy.

 "Your house and your kingdom will endure forever before me; your throne will be established forever."